 - Dr. Jasmin Breitwieser, Academic Staff, Individualised Interventions

-- Prof. Dr. Garvin Brod, Head of Unit, Individualised Interventions
+- Prof. Dr. Garvin Brod, Professor, Individualised Interventions

 - Dr. Nina Brück, Coordinator, Development of Successful Learning